 In an ideal world, I’d be the kind of person who can jump out of bed EXCITED about working up a sweaty hog sweat first thing in the morning.
 You know, someone who’s intrinsically motivated to make exercise a priority 4-5 times a week regardless of how tired and lazy they are.
 You know the person I’m talking about?

 Of course, I understand the benefits of consistently exercising And, yes I do exercise 4-5 times a week but that does not happen without effort.
 Are you with me?

 However, I learned that if I want to see results then I need to do more than just wake up and get on my treadmill.
-Sure, there are days where watching my favorite show while power walking is just what the doctor ordered but if I want to lost weight, and see changes in my body, then I need to increase the intensity of my workouts.
+Sure, there are days watching my favorite show while power walking is just what the doctor ordered but if I want to lose weight, and see changes in my body, then I need to increase the intensity of my workouts.

 This is where music is important.
 When I need to really challenge myself, I turn to a playlist that’s going to push me.
-There’s a certain zone I need to get into when I go into major calorie burning mode and I need music to do that.
+There’s a certain zone I need to get into when I go into major calorie-burning mode and I need music to do that.
 Unfortunately, Bravo shows don’t do that.